 Be diligent in checking resources everyday.
 If you fill out an application, keep calling.
-Let them know you truly want it.
 Some rescues are just one person and can get very busy, so keep calling and getting to know that person.
-Don't forget to check with breeders.
-The more you call, the more you will get to know.
-Someone may have a 1 year old that either didn't like the show ring or just doesn't work out. "
+Don't forget to check with breeders, who often have older dogs available.

 Be aware - Many shelter dogs come to you healthy and happy.
-BUT A GREAT MANY turn out to have behavior, health or temperament issues and this is one reason they are in a shelter and were not readily taken by friends or family when rehoming was needed.
+BUT often they do have some behavior, health or temperament issues and this is one reason they are in rescue and were not readily taken by friends or family when rehoming was needed.
 Appropriate training or medical help can result in a satisfying pet, but you should have a financial (and emotional) reserve set aside for this.

 These lovely adults are not rescues or hardship situations, but are top quality, beautiful young Poodles, usually champions, in good health and ready for their life as a great companion or performance candidate.
 There is a price for these young dogs which is less than for a puppy, but does reflect their accomplishments, breeding and training.